-Medicaid is a federal & state financial medical assistance program that provides a wide range of medical services to the aged & disabled for those who apply & qualify.
+Medicaid is a federal and state financial medical assistance program that provides a wide range of medical services to the aged and disabled for those who apply and qualify.
 The federal government provides a significant portion of the financing for the Medicaid program, but in order for North Carolina to receive federal funding, the state must comply with the applicable federal statutes and regulations.
-Often the Medicaid rules can be confusing for those who are unfamiliar with them, & it can be difficult to apply & be accepted for Medicaid without professional assistance.
+Often the Medicaid rules can be confusing for those who are unfamiliar with them, and it can be difficult to apply and be accepted for Medicaid without professional assistance.

 There are three major components for Medicaid eligibility: medical, income, and resource eligibility.
 All three components of eligibility must be met before the state will approve a Medicaid application.

 To medically qualify for the Medicaid program, a person must require a level of care that places him or her “at risk” of nursing home care.
 Your medical doctor initially determines the level of care you need.
 Your doctor’s opinion is then reviewed by EDS who determines the level of care required.
 One must remember that your level of care can change upon re-evaluation.

 Medicaid applicants must meet both the relevant income and asset criteria.
 Different income and resource criteria apply depending on whether the applicant is married or single.
 It is important to know that a couple can own over &600,000 of countable property, plus an unlimited amount of non-countable assets and still qualify.
 Nursing Home eligibility is a Middle Class program.
 The eligibility criteria for single and married applicants are as follows:

 Single Income Eligibility Criteria

 The single individual’s gross monthly income must fall below their cost for care.